Trekkers during Everest Base Camp Trek

 It’s important to note that trekking trails are less crowded during the summer and winter seasons, providing better opportunities for hospitality.

-We recommend planning your trek according to your preferences and fitness level and considering each season’s weather and trail conditions.
+We recommend planning your trek based on your preferences and fitness level, and considering each season’s weather and trail conditions.

 On the way to Everest Base Camp